-NFVI includes a virtual infrastructure layer (VIM) that embeds the Red Hat OpenStack Platform (OSP 16.2).
-VIM includes the Train release of OpenStack, which is an open source cloud operating system that controls large pools of compute, storage, and networking resources.
+NFVI includes a virtual infrastructure layer (VIM) that embeds the Red Hat OpenStack Platform (OSP).
+VIM includes OpenStack, which is an open-source cloud operating system that controls large pools of compute, storage, and networking resources.
 VIM manages the OpenStack compute, network, and storage services, and all NFVI management and control functions.
 VIM is an embedded solution and must be treated as one or else it violates the support agreement of the product.
 The activities such as changing system files and directories, installing/upgrading rpms and/or enabling repositories outside VIM, are examples of such violations.
-For clarifications, reach out to HCL support.
+For clarifications, reach out to HCLTech support.